netdata/netdata/collectors/statsd.plugin/README.md

 If you want to learn more about the StatsD protocol, we have written a [blog post](https://www.netdata.cloud/blog/introduction-to-statsd/) about it!

-There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
-This makes statsd quite popular for custom application metrics.
+There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding StatsD metrics to any application framework.
+This makes StatsD quite popular for custom application metrics.

 Netdata is a fully featured StatsD server.
-It can collect statsd formatted metrics, visualize them on its dashboards, and store them in it's database for long-term retention.
+It can collect StatsD formatted metrics, visualize them on its dashboards, and store them in it's database for long-term retention.

-Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd port 8125.
+Netdata StatsD is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard StatsD port 8125.
 Netdata supports both tcp and udp packets at the same time.

-Since statsd is embedded in Netdata, it means you now have a statsd server embedded on all your servers.
+Since StatsD is embedded in Netdata, it means you now have a StatsD server embedded on all your servers.

-Netdata statsd is fast.
-It can collect more than **1.200.000 metrics per second** on modern hardware, more than **200Mbps of sustained statsd traffic**, using 1 CPU core.
+Netdata StatsD is fast.
+It can collect more than **1.200.000 metrics per second** on modern hardware, more than **200Mbps of sustained StatsD traffic**, using 1 CPU core.
 The implementation uses two threads: one thread collects metrics, another one updates the charts from the collected data.

 ## Metrics supported by Netdata

-Netdata fully supports the statsd protocol.
-All statsd client libraries can be used with Netdata too.
+Netdata fully supports the StatsD protocol.
+All StatsD client libraries can be used with Netdata too.

 -   **Gauges**

-     The application sends `name:value|g`, where `value` is any **decimal/fractional** number, statsd reports the latest value collected and the number of times it was updated (events).
+     The application sends `name:value|g`, where `value` is any **decimal/fractional** number, StatsD reports the latest value collected and the number of times it was updated (events).

      The application may increment or decrement a previous value, by setting the first character of the value to `+` or `-` (so, the only way to set a gauge to an absolute negative value, is to first set it to zero).